hyperion-project/hyperion.docs/docs/en/user/advanced/Advanced.md

 In this example the first LED will be `gbr`, the other LEDs will be assigned to the global RGB order that has been defined at the led hardware section.

 ### Edit with Web Configuration
-While editing these values in a local texteditor is a little bit weird, you could edit them at the web configuration!
+While editing these values in a local text editor is a little bit weird, you could edit them at the web configuration!
   - Make sure you raised the [Hyperion Settings level](../Configuration.md#settings-level) to **Advanced**.
   - Navigate to Configuration -> LED Hardware and switch to the LED Layout tab.
 You will notice a new section **Generated/Current LED Configuration**.